-Hillary Clinton Refused To Fire Campaign Adviser Accused Of Sexual Harassment: Report
+Hillary Clinton Refused To Fire Campaign Adviser Accused Of Sexual Harassment

 As a government official, presidential candidate, and private citizen, Hillary Clinton has become well known as a feminist and champion of women’s rights.
 Questions have emerged, however, about how she handled a sexual harassment complaint from a young woman against an older man within her 2008 Democratic presidential primary campaign against then-Senator Barack Obama.

-According to a report, the 30-year-old woman accused Clinton’s faith adviser, who sent the candidate biblical verses every morning, of harassing her in in the office that they shared.
+According to a report, the 30-year-old woman accused Clinton’s faith adviser, who sent the candidate biblical verses every morning, of harassing her in the office that they shared.

 The New York Times broke the story how Clinton supposedly shielded the alleged offender from possible termination, which apparently has surfaced as a result of the ongoing #MeToo movement revelations.